 Tax-deductible gifts and fundraising

 Certain organisations are entitled to receive income through tax-deductible gifts and contributions.
 These organisations are called deductible gift recipients (DGRs).

-The income tax law determines which organisations and types of organisations can qualify as DGRs.
+The income tax law determines which organisations, and which type of organisation, can qualify as a DGR.

 Organisations that meet the requirements for endorsement can apply to the ATO using an application for endorsement as a deductible gift recipient.